+Red \$1.50 White \$1.00

-Pets are to be properly owned and verified with the Extension Office by May 1.
+- 1. Pets are to be properly owned and verified with the Extension Office by July 3. - 2.
 Pet show & tell will be showmanship based with all ages of exhibitors competing together.
-The health and quality of animal considered in addition to the project knowledge and showmanship of the exhibitor appropriate for member's age and years in the project.

-An Exhibitor may make only one entry in each class.
+The health and quality of animal considered in addition to the project knowledge and showmanship of the exhibitor appropriate for member's age and years in the project. - 3.
+An Exhibitor may make only one entry in each class. - 4.
 All pet exhibitors must bring a current health paper and present prior to judging.
-If you do not have a health paper you will be disqualified.
+If you do not have a health paper you will be disqualified. - 5.
 A dog cannot be shown in the Post Rock District Dog Show AND the Pet Show & Tell.
 The same goes for a pet which may classify for any other animal division.
 If there is a class available in another division, it is to be exhibited there before choosing to exhibit in pet show & tell.
-An exhibitor must pick one or the other.
+An exhibitor must pick one or the other. - Any abuse of dogs on grounds or in the ring will result in 6. disqualification. - 7.
+No pets in season can be shown.